DevOpsBootcamp/website/source/10_dns.rst

             Allow from all
     </Directory>

-(Look for this in systemview/docs/apache_config.txt)
+(Look for this in systemview/docs/systemview.conf)

+.. note:: This will go into a vhost some day

 Even More Voila